scala/scala3/docs/docs/reference/changed/structural-types-spec.md

-We make sure that `r` conforms to type `Selectable`, potentially by introducing an implicit conversion, and then call either `selectDynamic` or `selectMethodDynamic`, passing the name of the member to access and the class tags of the formal parameters, in the case of a method call.
+We make sure that `r` conforms to type `Selectable`, potentially by introducing an implicit conversion, and then call either `selectDynamic` or `applyDynamic`, passing the name of the member to access, along with the class tags of the formal parameters and the arguments in the case of a method call.
 These parameters could be used to disambiguate one of several overload variants in the future, but overloads are not supported in structural types at the moment.

 ## Limitations of structural types

-- Methods with more than 7 formal parameters cannot be called via structural call.
 - Dependent methods cannot be called via structural call.
 - Overloaded methods cannot be called via structural call.
 - Refinements do not handle polymorphic methods.